SecZone1/seczone1.github.io/_Active_Directory/2022-07-15-LLMNR-Poisoning-Attack.md

 > hashcat -m 5600 hashes.txt rockyou.txt
 - 5600 is modal called 'netntlmv1' network protocol
-- used help hashcat --hel
+- used help hashcat --help
 - rockyou is wordlist can download it seclist github